ozybrennan/lpi/README.md

+I took a sample of the Living Planet Index and correlated the change in the species' abundance with its body size.
+Since there are generally more smaller animals than larger animals, this will give a sense of whether animal populations as a whole are going up or down.
 This folder contains everything you need to replicate or expand on my analysis.

-To see the results, run Ipi.py, and it will execute on the local copies of the data.
+To see the results, run lpi.py, and it will execute on the local copies of the data.

 This is still a work in progress.